adavies312/psychic-game/README.md

 # Psychic Game

-## JavaScript Assignment
+## JavaScript Game

 ### Overview

-1. You're going to make a game just like the one in the video.
-Essentially, the app randomly picks a letter, and the user has to guess which letter the app chose.
+1. A JavaScript game wherethe app randomly picks a letter, and the user has to guess which letter the app chose.
 Put the following text on your page:

 2. Guess what letter I'm thinking of